grid reference TM 333 897Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 73 Earsham St

-Not shown as a pub on any available OS map (back as far as 1885), so probably closed a long time ago.
+This building is not shown as a pub on any available OS map (back as far as 1885), so probably closed a long time ago.
 Even in 1885, the adjacent bridge is called "Cock Bridge", but the building is marked as "Bridge House".

 Cock fighting (usually in a pit) was probably a regular feature near here (typically organised on Shrove Tuesday and other holidays), and hence the name was widespread until it was banned in 1795.